mhmtkocaturk/MarsExploration/README.md

 Rovers
 ```

 Users can start with Earth App with sample data.
+You should set Rovers and Earth App as multiple startup projects.
 Earth App connects to Rovers and gives sample instructions for Mars Exploration.
 Users can also add new rovers.

+Visual Studio allows you to specify how more than one project is run when you start the debugger.
+To set multiple startup projects [folow the link](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2019)